 What happens to my information when it is no longer used?

 The information gathered during your Check will be stored and disposed as required by the Public Records Act 1973.

 What if I have a criminal record?

-The Working with Children Check (the Check) screens your criminal records across your lifetime, held by Victoria Police, other Australian state and territory police forces and the Australian Federal Police.
+The Working with Children Check screens your criminal records across your lifetime, held by Victoria Police, other Australian state and territory police forces and the Australian Federal Police.

-The Check may also examine reports from Corrections Victoria, the Department of Health & Human Services’ Child Protection Unit, other courts and information provided by other organisations and sources.
+The Check may also examine reports from Corrections Victoria, the Department of Health and Human Services’ Child Protection Unit, other courts and information provided by other organisations and sources.

 The Check reveals information about:

 - convictions and findings of guilt across your life, including when you were a child

 - findings of guilt with or without a conviction

 - the circumstances of these charges or court findings.